Is Preventative Botox Actually Worth It?

 Obviously there're a lot of things to think about if you're considering undergoing Botox treatment.
 It may bring quick results, but for how long will they stay?
 Are there any potential long-term side effects you're not considering?
 How much is it going to cost?

 If Botox doesn't sound like a viable option for you, there are plenty of alternatives out there that we'd be remiss not to mention.
 Hers’ anti-aging cream contains tretinoin—a retinoid medication that helps speed up rejuvenation by boosting the rate of the turnover dead skin cells.
 It can also increase your collagen and give you a more youthful appearance by smoothing out your skin and reducing wrinkles.
-Unlike Botox, this anti-aging cream doesn’t require any consultations and has minimal side-effects.
-You just apply a bit of the cream on your face two to three times per week and then see what works for you.
+Unlike Botox, this anti-aging cream doesn’t require injections and has minimal side-effects.
+You just apply a bit of the cream on your face as directed by a doctor and then see what works for you.
 On top of that, it can be delivered to your door.

 Preventative Botox might be trendy.
 And in the following years, it could gain even more popularity as clinics become quicker, sleeker and more alluring.
 But if the thought of injections seems like too much, you have alternatives/